thepratikmane/Musicfy/README.md

-To set up a development environment, please follow these steps:
+To set up a development environment and run the web app, please follow these steps:

 1. Clone the repo